anugusaitejareddy/p1-doYouKnowTanay/README.md

 ## CLI quiz app

-Quiz to test your knowledge about Tanay Pratap.
+Quiz app to test your knowledge about Tanay Pratap.